dedupeio/dedupe/docs/API-documentation.rst

    they are distinct records.

-.. py:function:: canonicalize(cluster, data)
+.. py:function:: canonicalize(record_cluster)

-   Given a cluster of duplicates, returns a canonical representation for the cluster.
+   Constructs a canonical representation of a duplicate cluster by finding canonical values for each field

-   :param tuple cluster: A sequence of record ids from the match method.
-   :param list data: A list of records, where the records are dictionaries w/ field
+   :param list record_cluster: A list of records within a duplicate cluster, where the records are dictionaries with field
                   names as keys and field values as values

    .. code:: python

-      clusters = deduper.match()
-      for cluster in clusters:
-         deduper.canonicalize(cluster, data)